Game Design, Mechanics Building, Narrative Integration, Gameplay Loops, Scoping, Fun

 ...Can Often Go Your Way

 Sure, Murphy's Law still applies, but there's no denying that planning is better than winging it, especially when you're making software.
 If you don't want your game cobbled together with spaghetti code, it helps to follow a recipe.
 Not one that squashes the creative liberty of an engineer to find new paths forward and write efficient functions, but one that can give them a solid roadmap of gameplay logic to follow.
-It's always good when your programmers don't have to guess about what your intentions were and course correct later.
+It's always good when your engineers don't have to guess about what your intentions were and correct course later.

 That's what a good user flow can do for you, and I've been making these for years.
 I can take your idea and map it out so that everyone on the team can have a legible map to follow.
-I use these to play a game in my head long before its realized in code; they help to root out blind spots and plug holes before you encounter them in playtesting.
+I use these to play the game in my head long before it's realized in code; they help to root out blind spots and plug holes before you encounter them in playtesting.

 If you're having trouble conveying the logic of your game design, or you just need to take your idea and evolve into a game plan, I can help.

 It's not just the software engineers you need to convey your ideas to.
 Your game needs to function well, yes, but it also needs to look and play well.
 You achieve this by ensuring an easy-to-grasp user interface and by ensuring all interactions are following good user experience best practices.

 A design can be gorgeous, but when art is something to interact with, it also has to make sense.
 Visual real estate is finite.
 Placement is important to ensure needed functionality can be accessed exactly when it needs to be, and the design of it should be immediately clear so that results are always as expected.

 A good wireframe provides those guidelines for a designer.
 As an outline, it provides appropriate boundaries, but it's kept generic enough to not stifle an artist's creativity and unique contribution to the product.
 Just as a user flow can inform one part of the team, the wireframe can inform another.
 I can help you block out a visual design for your ideas.

 Board Games and Card Games